Triangulations of simplicial complexes and theta polynomials: Introduction

-This paper is organized as follows.
+The content and structure of this paper is as follows.
 Section~\ref{sec:enu} includes background material on the face enumeration of simplicial complexes and their triangulations (barycentric subdivisions, in particular).
 For simplicity, we consider only geometric triangulations of simplicial complexes in this paper, although the theory can be suitably generalized to the quasi-geometric topological (simplicial) subdivisions, considered in~\cite[Part~I]{Sta92}.
-Section~\ref{sec:theta} defines the theta polynomial of any homology ball $\Delta$ as
+Section~\ref{sec:theta} defines the theta polynomial of any (simplicial) homology ball $\Delta$ as

 and studies its main properties.
 The monotonicity of $\theta(\Delta,x)$ under triangulations of $\Delta$ is studied in Section~\ref{sec:monotone}.
 Sections~\ref{sec:theta} and~\ref{sec:monotone} include several applications of their main results (Theorems~\ref{thm:theta-formula} and~\ref{thm:theta-monotone-b}) to the unimodality and $\gamma$-positivity of $h$-polynomials and local $h$-polynomials of triangulations of Cohen--Macaulay simplicial complexes and simplices, respectively.
 Section~\ref{sec:flag} discusses the unimodality and $\gamma$-positivity of theta polynomials of homology balls and conjectures natural conditions under which $\gamma$-positivity holds (see Conjecture~\ref{conj:theta-gamma-positivity}).
 This conjecture is shown to be equivalent to the Link Conjecture for flag homology spheres, already proposed by Chudnovsky and Nevo~\cite{CN20} as a strengthening of Gal's conjecture~\cite{Ga05}, a fact which advocates for its validity.
 As an application of the results of previous sections, Section~\ref{sec:app} answers some questions about the $\gamma$-positivity of antiprism triangulations, posed in~\cite[Section~8]{ABK22}.
+In particular, $h$-polynomials of antiprism triangulations of homology spheres are shown to be $\gamma$-positive; this verifies Gal's conjecture in a new special case.